 Maya helps clients take their projects from concept to completion.
 She provides timely and effective advice at all stages of a project’s lifecycle, from early planning and tenure applications through construction, operations and final closure, decommissioning and reclamation.
 Maya represents the interests of both private companies and Indigenous Nations within a variety of industries including mining, forestry, energy, oil and gas, nuclear and hydrogen.

 Maya’s services cover due diligence matters, permitting (including environmental assessments), land rights (including leases and other land access and tenure agreements) and regulatory compliance.
 She also assists in agreement negotiations between Indigenous Nations, provincial and federal governments, and proponents on natural resource projects and other activities.
 In addition, she actively assists Indigenous Nations in various government-related matters, including drafting laws and bylaws, managing land use and rights on reserve, and working with land codes and other governance matters.

-Maya studied law at the University of British Columbia, graduating with a specialization in environmental and natural resource Law.
-After graduation, Maya clerked at the Federal Court of Canada for the Honourable Mr. Justice John A. O'Keefe.
-Concurrently, she completed an LLM at the University of Ottawa, focusing on the legal implications associated with lifecycle management of metals.
+Maya studied law at the University of British Columbia, graduating with a specialization in environmental and natural resource law.
+After graduation, she clerked at the Federal Court of Canada and completed an LLM at the University of Ottawa, focusing on the legal implications associated with lifecycle management of metals.

-Maya's leadership talents extend beyond Gowling WLG, and she is actively engaged on numerous boards and committees including the division of environmental professionals of the Engineers and Geoscientists British Columbia and multi-stakeholder committees such as the Mine Environmental Neutral Drainage committee and the Towards Sustainable Mining Community of Interest Panel.
+Maya's leadership extends well beyond Gowling WLG.
+She is actively engaged on numerous boards and committees, including the Engineers and Geoscientists British Columbia’s Division of Environmental Professionals, as well as multi-stakeholder committees such as the Mine Environmental Neutral Drainage committee and Mining Association of Canada’s Towards Sustainable Mining Community of Interest Panel.